Best student cities in the world 2022

 From London to New York, Sydney to Paris, which city is officially the best to live in as a student?
-We reveal all...
+We'll reveal them all...

-While choosing a good university for your course is always important when deciding where to study or do a year abroad, the city you choose to live in is pretty crucial too – especially as you could end up getting a graduate job there when you're finished.
+While choosing a good university for your course is essential when deciding where to study or do a year abroad, the city you choose to live in is pretty important too – especially as you could end up getting a graduate job there when you're finished.

 Whether you're after a city with good nightlife or a place with plenty of job opportunities, making the right choice is crucial.